-Author: Ahmad Mansoor
+Written by: Ahmad Mansoor

-Before delving into the subject in depth, let us briefly recap the recent U.S. elections.
+Before delving into the subject in depth, let us briefly revisit the recent U.S. elections.
 It is an established fact that elections on a global scale are primarily a spectacle.
 Developed countries take them seriously in media and in practice to showcase their dedication to democracy, indicating that popular governance can arise in this manner.

 In reality, the president is designated in advance, and public sentiment is covertly manipulated to accept it.
 The recent U.S. elections highlighted a distinct perspective and stance on issues related to women, despite professing to champion women’s rights and equality with men.